rsn870/Inversion_with_StyleGANXL/README.md

 General Observations :

-Works well for OOD Natural Images and even shapes.
+Works reasonably well for OOD Natural Images and even shapes but requires a number of iterations.

 Hard for facial images using Imagenet weights